curityio/chatgpt-example-app/README.md

 ## Security Flow

-The following diagram shows an overview of an end-to-end flow implemented in this example:
+The following diagram shows an overview of the example's main security flow:

 ![Overview of an end-to-end flow implemented by this example](images/end-to-end-overview.jpg)